-Not all docs/nurses want to be asked about hand hygieneSeptember 10th, 2012 in Health /
+Not all docs/nurses want to be asked about hand hygieneSeptember 10, 2012 in Medicine & Health / Health

 (HealthDay)—Although most health care workers (HCWs) appreciate the role of patients in preventing health care-associated infection, a considerable proportion are uncomfortable with patients asking about their hand hygiene, according to a letter published online Sept.
 3 in the Archives of Internal Medicine.